 “If science fiction can really be claimed as a literature of ideas, then Watts is without doubt its premier practitioner.”

-—Richard Morgan, author of Altered Carbon
+—Richard K. Morgan, author of Altered Carbon

 “A new book from crazy genius Watts is always cause for celebration . . .
 Watts is one of those writers who gets into your brain and remains lodged there like an angry, sentient tumor.”